nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 - People who go on group outings where different people pay for different activities, making bill-splitting harder.

 ## How SplitLah works
 - An activity represents a single group activity, paid for by one person.
-Activities store a list of its participants, the payer, and how much each participant owes.
+An activity stores a list of its participants, the payer and how much each participant owes.
   - Example: `Lunch at a restaurant`
   - Consisting of the following participants:
     - `Warren`, `Ivan`, `Roy`